 Letter 484: You reproach me for my silence — and this when the birds have been stirred to song by spring.

-You reproach me for my silence — and this when the birds have been stirred to song by spring.
-Well then, I too raise my voice, since your letter has become my spring.
+You reproach me for keeping silent, and that too when the birds have been roused to song by the spring.
+Look then, I too am giving voice, since your letters have become spring for me.

-If those who enjoy rivers would rightly be grateful to the springs from which they flow, then all these blessings must be credited to you.
-For from your judgment, I believe, everything flowed.
+But if those who enjoy the rivers would, with good reason, render their gratitude to the springs, then all these things too must be reckoned yours.
+For from your judgment, I think, everything flowed.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.